allvpv/website/content/haotic-journey-through-envvars/index.md

 a program icon from the Start Menu, it all comes down to the `execve`.

 And `execve` takes three arguments:
-- executable path
+- the executable path
 - an array of command line arguments, and
 - an array of environment variables.

 So, for `ls -lah` invocation in the terminal:
-- the 1st argument will be `/usr/bin/ls`
+- the 1st argument will be `/usr/bin/ls`,
 - the 2nd argument will be the array of arguments: `['/usr/bin/ls', '-lah']` (the executable is usually the "zero" argument),
 - the 3rd argument will be the array of environment variables.